Two-Player Tower of Hanoi: Introduction/overview

+Scoring two-player TH is the following game.
+The players move as in the normal play variation, but at each stage of game the current player gains a given real weight $w_{ij} = w_{ji}$, for a move from Peg~$i$ to Peg~$j$ (and the game starts with score 0 for each player).
+Thus, with three pegs there are three \emph{move edges}, $\{i, j\}\in\{\{1,2\}, \{1,3\},\{2,3\}\}$ and three real weights $w_{12},w_{13}$ and $w_{23}$; see Figure~\ref{F:1} for an illustration.
+For example, if \one's current score is $s$ and she moves along edge $\{i,j\}$, then her updated score is $s+w_{ij}$.
+The player who obtains the largest score when the game ends wins.
+We detail our terminology in Section~\ref{S:Scor}.

+If the game terminates but none of the players can claim a victory (because their terminal scores are equal) then the game is a tie.
+We also adapt the convention of drawn games from normal play, so a game is declared a draw if no player can force a win, by terminating the game\footnote{But, for future reference, we note that there is also another choice for cyclic scoring games, if one of the players repeatedly moves to more negative scores than the other player, then, even though the game might not terminate, one could define it as a loss for the `more negative' player.}.

+Our main result is that \one\ wins nearly all scoring games on three pegs.
+The reason is partly the same as in normal play, but in this setting the optimal move sequence varies depending on the given weights, and the proof is non-trivial.
+The only case when \one\ cannot force a win is when all weights are equal and non-positive; otherwise she can attain an arbitrary high score by adhering to certain intermediate repetitive patterns.
+Questions of termination are often very hard (e.g. Turing machines), but in our three-peg setting it will be easy to distinguish drawn from winning.
+The first player, namely \one , controls all the moves under optimal play; if she cannot win, it will be easy to play drawn (see also Section~\ref{S:4}).
+The question of minimizing the number of moves in the two-player setting is studied in Section~\ref{S:6}.

-In \cite{ 3, 1, 2}, some variations of Tower of Hanoi with some weighted cost are studied: In \cite{3, 1}, the authors consider the recurrence relations generalized from the one by the Frame-Stewart algorithm for the $k$-peg Tower of Hanoi problem, by giving arbitrary positive integers as coefficients of the recurrences and obtained the exact formula for them.
+Some backgorund: scoring play Tower of Hanoi is adapted from one-player Tower of Hanoi \cite{3, 1, 2}.
+In \cite{3, 1}, the authors consider the recurrence relations generalized from the one by the Frame-Stewart algorithm\footnote{This algorithm produces an optimal path for four pegs \cite{Bousch} and is conjectured optimal for any $k > 4$.} for the $k$-peg Tower of Hanoi problem, by giving arbitrary positive integers as coefficients of the recurrences and obtained the exact formula for them.
 In \cite{2}, the authors consider another generalization for the three-peg Tower of Hanoi problem, where each undirected edge between pegs has a positive weight and the problem is to transfer all the disks from one peg to another with the minimum sum of weights, instead of the minimum number of moves, and obtain an optimal algorithm for that problem.